kevinli03/causal/index.md

 ### About

 This is a collection of resources on Causal Inference basics and methods - with a specific focus on methods used in Political Science and Political Economy (PSPE).
-This is more of a broad overview of causal inference, rather than diving deep into any one method.

 These resources are a collection of the content I learned during my postgraduate degree at the London School of Economics.

 For a more detailed look at difference-in-differences, see my [repository on DiD](https://kevinli03.github.io/did/).
 For more about me, see my [github page](https://kevinli03.github.io).